View Wanda Palmer's Obituary on heralddemocrat.com and share memories

 |

-Wanda Jean Palmer, 83, of Denison, died Thursday, May 30, 2019 at Texoma Medical Center in Denison.
+Wanda Jean Palmer, age 83, of Denison, Texas passed away May 30, 2019.
+Wanda was born September 8, 1935 to Angelo and Marie Weda in Denison, Texas.
+Wanda was a faithful member of the Denison Church of the Nazarene.
+She served in the children's ministry and had a love for missions at the Nazarene Church.
+She also served in the banking business for many years.
+She enjoyed spending time with her cousins and classmates here in Denison.

-Funeral services will be 10:30 a.m.
-Monday, May 30 at Denison Church of The Nazarene.
-Rev. DA Pettigrew will officiate.
-Visitation will be 9:30 a.m. prior to the service at Denison Church of the Nazarene.
-Arrangements are under the direction of Bratcher Funeral Home in Denison.
+Wanda is survived by; Children Debbie Kellogs; Lloyd Palmer; and Audrey Dick; sister Josephine Bayne; sisters-in-law Lazelle Odle Weda, and Anne Masters.

-She is survived by her children, Debbie Kellogs, Lloyd Palmer, and Audry Dick; sister, Josephine Weda Bayne; sisters-in-law, Lazelle Odle Weda and Anne Masters; and eight grandchildren.
+Wanda was preceded in death by her husband George H. Palmer and her parents, and her daughter Cathy Mueller of Oregon.